vetlefo/Riona-AI-Agent/DEEP_PROJECT_OUTLINE.md

 # Riona-AI-Agent — **Extremely Deep and Extensive Outline**

 This document is intended to guide expansion of the Riona-AI-Agent project.
 It provides a comprehensive breakdown of each major function, utility, file, and design element.
-The aim is to facilitate a “chunk-based” approach to iterative improvements and expansions with large language models. **Sections are structured in a way that invites further exploration and enhancement.** You will find a checklist at the end to track expansions.
+The aim is to facilitate a "chunk-based" approach to iterative improvements and expansions with large language models. **Sections are structured in a way that invites further exploration and enhancement.** You will find a checklist at the end to track expansions.

 ## Table of Contents